Categories: Law Practice Skills

 Complex Litigation

-Course Page for Fall 2022 - Leffel, Michael , Everts, Gregory
+Course Page for Fall 2024 Regular - Everts, Gregory, Leffel, Michael

-Complex Litigation is a course in advanced civil procedure that focuses on civil litigation involving multiple claims and parties, as well as multi-jurisdictional disputes.
-The course will have an emphasis, as a teaching device, on class actions, but will explore a variety of subjects and policy discussions related to Article III standing requirements, joinder, preclusion, discovery, settlement, and ethical issues in the context of multi-party litigation.
-The course will consider both practical and theoretical problems relating to complex litigation.
+Complex Litigation is a course in advanced civil procedure that focuses on class actions and other litigation involving multiple parties and claims, and jurisdictional overlap.
+The course will have an emphasis on class action litigation, but will also explore MDL and arbitration proceedings and a variety of related topics: Article III standing, consolidation and joinder, litigation management, discovery, settlement, the role of experts, ethical issues, and more.
+Class discussion will consider both practical and theoretical problems relating to complex cases.

 Recent Offerings of this course by this instructor